 According to the NAPBS website, its accreditation program was introduced for two main reasons.
 The first was an indication by the Federal Trade Commission (FTC) that it desired more regulation of credit reporting agencies.
 The FTC suggested that an internal accreditation system by associations like the NAPBS would play a critical role in their regulation efforts.

 The second was a demand by NAPBS members for recognized standards and processes within the industry.
 Such standards would create benchmarks against which background checking companies could gage their operations.
 They could also provide objective basis on which employers could judge background screening services.

 The NAPBS therefore set up the BSCC to not only establish accreditation standards, but also evaluate background checking companies.
 The BSCC set up a rigorous set of standards which are now entailed in the Background Screening Accreditation Program (BSAP).

-The BSAP contains a strict and thorough combination of practices, processes and commitments which a company must have in place.
+The PBSA contains a strict and thorough combination of practices, processes and commitments which a company must have in place.
 These represent the best practices for background screening companies.